-- 3.1.2.22 Prior to draft approval of any related subdivision plans, the City will ensure that either a conventional Master School Agreement or a Special School Levy, or other mechanism satisfactory to the applicable school board(s) is in place to guarantee that the school sites designated in a Secondary Plan will be provided in the general locations indicated. - 3.1.2.23 The development of a university, college, or other institution of higher learning or a satellite campus of an existing institution is encouraged in the Mixed-Use designation of this Plan and within Urban Growth Centres, Major Transit Station Areas and areas with existing frequent transit service or existing or planned high order transit service.
+- 3.1.2.22 The City will work with relevant stakeholders through the development process to support a conventional Master School Agreement or a Special School Levy, or other mechanism satisfactory to the applicable school board(s) is in place to guarantee that the school sites designated in a Secondary Plan will be provided in the general locations indicated. - 3.1.2.23 The development of a university, college, or other institution of higher learning or a satellite campus of an existing institution is encouraged in the Mixed-Use designation of this Plan and within Urban Growth Centres, Major Transit Station Areas and areas with existing frequent transit service or existing or planned higher order transit service.